geco-bern/rsofun_doc/data-raw/README.md

 sets.

 To recreate the data set run:
-- chi_data.R
+- data-raw/chi_data.R
-- vj_data.R
+- data-raw/vj_data.R
-- append_climate_data.R
+- data-raw/append_climate_data.R

 Other input data:
-- GlobV_v2.1_env_open.csv: This is the open-access part of the data used for Smith et al., 2019.
+- data-raw/GlobV_v2.1_env_open.csv: This is the open-access part of the data used for Smith et al., 2019.
 Received by Nick Smith by email, 30.06.2025